Regina Ladies Softball Association: Constitution & Bylaws as of November 12, 2019

 • shall keep all official game sheets on file.

-• shall make appropriate contacts when games have been postponed.
+• Division Representative to liaise between teams and the executive & make appropriate contacts when games have been postponed.

 H) Scheduler/Tournament Coordinator